 The School is located in St. Cloud, Florida for students from kindergarten through eighth grade and is funded by the District.
-These financial statements are for the period through June 30, 2019, when on average 94 students were enrolled for the school year.
-This is the first year of operations of the School.
+These financial statements are for the year ended June 30, 2020, when on average 217 students were enrolled for the school year.